 Back to the Future (1985)

 This ’80s classic is forever beloved and always watchable.
-Everyone has fun watching Marty McFly (played by the ever-charming Michael J. Fox) come face-to-face with his parents back when they were in high school.
-Because that idea sounds both intriguing and scary to all of us!
+Everyone has fun watching Marty McFly (Michael J. Fox) come face-to-face with his parents back when they were in high school.
 Things get awkward when his own mom (Lea Thompson) starts to fall for him.
 This trip back to the ’50s offered nostalgic fun and Christopher Lloyd as Doc Brown plays up crazy scientist antics perfectly.

 Midnight in Paris (2011)

-This nostalgic love story stars Owen Wilson as a writer who idealizes the past.
-Wilson walks around Paris, all depressed because modern life is so bland compared to the movers and shakers of the past.
-Soon, he’s transported to Paris in the 1920s and finds himself hobnobbing with great artistic minds.
-He meets Gertrude Stein, Salvador Dali and hangs out with F. Scott Fitzgerald and Ernest Hemingway.
-This is a charming and melancholy look at always longing for a place and time beyond the one you’re in.
-Wilson has some hard lessons on learning to live happy right where you are.
+This nostalgic love story follows Gil Pender (Owen Wilson), an American screenwriter and aspiring novelist who idealizes the past.
+Pender wanders around Paris before being mysteriously transported to the city in the 1920s.
+Soon, he finds himself hobnobbing with Gertrude Stein, Salvador Dali, F. Scott Fitzgerald and Ernest Hemingway.
+Midnight in Paris is a charming and melancholy look at always longing for a place and time beyond the one you’re in.